Getting the Most Out of Auggie

 • Sales or pitch decks

-• Website copy docs
+• Website copy documents

 Campaign & Concept Materials (Very Powerful)

-• Ad mockups
+• Ad mockups or storyboards

 • Landing page drafts